Carol J. Greenhouse

 Carol Jane Greenhouse (born January 4, 1950) is an American anthropologist known for her scholarship on law, time, democracy, and neoliberalism.
 She is currently professor emerita in the Department of Anthropology at Princeton University, where she previously served as Arthur W. Marks Professor of Anthropology and Department Chair.
 She is also the former president of the American Ethnological Society (2013-2015), former editor of its peer-review journal, American Ethnologist (1998-2002), and former president of both the Law and Society Association (1996-1997) and Association for Political and Legal Anthropology (1999-2001).

-Greenhouse's scholarship is noted for its engagement with the thought of Émile Durkheim.
+Greenhouse, whose scholarship is notable for its engagement with the thought of Émile Durkheim, has been haled as one of the leading legal anthropologists of her generation.
 Her books and articles have earned various honors, including the Law and Society Association's Harry Kalven Prize and the Association for the Study of Law, Culture, and Humanities' James Boyd White Award.
 She is a fellow of the American Academy of Arts and Sciences and member of the American Philosophical Society.

 Early life and education

+Greenhouse was born on January 4, 1950, in New Haven, Connecticut, H. Robert and Dorothy E. Greenhouse.

+In 1967, her first year at Radcliffe College, she enrolled in an anthropology of law seminar taught by legal anthropologist Klaus-Friedrich Koch, who would become her undergraduate and graduate adviser alongside Mesoamerican anthropologist Evon Z. Vogt.
+Her early academic interest was shaped by the rights-based social movements of the era and by questions about law, peace, and conflict she sought to understand through anthropology.
+As an undergraduate, she conducted fieldwork among Indigenous Maya in Zinacantan, in the highlands of Chiapas, Mexico, as a member of the Harvard Chiapas Project.
+She received her Bachelor of Arts in Anthropology from Radcliffe College in 1971.

-Greenhouse received her Bachelor of Arts in Anthropology from Radcliffe College in 1971.
-As an undergraduate, she conducted fieldwork among Indigenous Maya in Mexico as part of the Harvard Chiapas Project.
-She remained at Harvard for her Ph.D. in Anthropology, which she received in 1976.
-Working with legal anthropologist Klaus-Friedrich Koch and Mesoamericanist anthropologist Evon Z. Vogt, the completed her dissertation fieldwork in a small Baptist community in the southern United States.
+Greenhouse remained at Harvard for her Ph.D. in Anthropology, which she received in 1976.
+Her earlier fieldwork on sacred and secular dispute resolution in Zinacantan led her to pursue similar questions in her doctoral research, which focused on a small Baptist community in the southern United States.
+Working with Koch and Vogt, she completed her dissertation and received here Ph.D. in 1976; her doctoral minor was in law.

 Career

-Following the completion of her Ph.D., Greenhouse joined the faculty at Cornell University.
-She remained at Cornell until 1991, when she took a position in the Department of Anthropology at Indiana University.
-In 2001, Greenhouse moved to Princeton University, where she remained on the faculty of the Department of Anthropology until her retirement in 2019.
+Early career (1975–1977)

+Following the completion of her doctorate, Greenhouse taught part-time at Georgia State University in 1975 and at George Mason University in 1977, and from 1976 to 1977 she worked as a research analyst at the Bureau of Social Science Research in Washington, D.C.